Training in Winter

 Yes, I can use metaphors for headlines here on my blog because I don’t optimize it for Google anymore.

 Yeah, that’s freedom.
 Thus I don’t care whether the headline is off topic for Google.
 For me it’s very relevant.
+It will also make sense for you.
+Just read it all to the end.

 Most typical winters are pretty moderate though.
 It’s not colder than around -5° Celsius most of the time which is perfect for a winter.